rackerlabs/rackspace-how-to/content/rackspace-cloud-native-security/cloud-native-security.md

 scope, including configuration of the master-member relationship.

 Security Hub will be configured to ingest security findings from GuardDuty.
-It will also be configured to deliver the events to Rackspace SIEM (Security Information and Event Management), a system that is used by our security specialists to monitor the security of customer environments 24/7/365.
+It will also be configured to deliver the events to the Rackspace SIEM (Security Information and Event Management), a system that is used by our security specialists to monitor the security of customer environments 24/7/365.